Skip to main content

 Built-in Ping Sweep Autodiscovery

-Device42's Ping Sweep autodiscovery performs a series of pings against the specified network(s), performing a quick initial discovery of which IPs are live (respond to pings) and which are not.
+Device42's Ping Sweep autodiscovery performs a series of pings against the specified network(s) for a quick initial discovery of which IPs are live and respond to pings and which are not.

-For the time being, an external stand-alone Ping Sweep utility is also still available (may be deprecated in the future).
-Scroll to the Using the External Ping Sweep Utility section below for information on using the stand-alone tool.
+For the time being, an external standalone Device42 Ping Sweep utility is still available, but it may be deprecated in the future.
+See the Using the External Ping Sweep Utility section below for information on using the standalone tool.

-Click Add Ping Sweep on the view Ping Sweep page.
-To edit an existing job, click its name to display its details, and then click Edit.
+Click Create to add a new job.
+To edit an existing job, click a job name to display its details, and then click Edit.

 • Other options include Strip domain name suffix and an option to Create new subnet for networks not found.

-Select Resources > IP Addresses from the Device42 menu to display the IP Address list page.
+Select Resources > All IP Addresses from the Device42 menu to display the IP Addresses list page.
+You can narrow down the list using the available filters.
+Click IP Address for options to filter the results by IP address values.

 General Ping Sweep Usage Considerations

-Please make sure to add the respective subnets in Device42 before discovering and uploading IP information – otherwise all IPs will go to an "undefined" subnet.
+Please add the respective subnets in Device42 before discovering and uploading IP information, otherwise, all IPs will go to an "undefined" subnet.

 • MAC address discovery works only for local LANs.